 Capital assets include equipment.
 Capital assets are defined by the Charter School as assets with an initial, individual cost of more than \$500 (amount not rounded).
-Such assets are recorded at historical cost or estimated historical cost if purchased or constructed.
+Such assets are recorded at historical cost, estimated historical cost if purchased or constructed or for right to use assets, at the value of the lease liability.
 The costs of normal maintenance and repairs that do not add to the value of the asset or materially extend asset lives are not capitalized.
 Donated capital assets are recorded at estimated acquisition value at the date of donation.

 Capital assets are recorded in the government-wide financial statements, but are not reported in the fund financial statements.
 Capital assets of the Charter School are depreciated using the straight-line method over their estimated useful lives.
+Right to use assets are amortized over the lease term.
 Useful lives vary from 5 to 20 years for equipment and 40 years for buildings and improvements.